About the PSA

 Dr. Sally Shaywitz and Dr. Bennett Shaywitz, YCDC Co-Directors

 YCDC Co-Directors, physician-scientists and elected members of the Institute of Medicine of the National Academy of Sciences, Drs.
 Bennett and Sally Shaywitz are internationally recognized experts on reading and dyslexia.
 Bennett Shaywitz, M.D., is a leader in the neurobiology of dyslexia, especially the application of functional brain imaging that for the first time has made dyslexia—a hidden disability—visible.
 Sally Shaywitz’s research provides the basic framework: conceptual model, epidemiology and neurobiology for the scientific study of reading and dyslexia.
 Together, the Drs.
 Shaywitz are passionate advocates for the translation of scientific findings into policy and practice.
 The Drs.
 Shaywitz originated the widely accepted Sea of Strengths model of dyslexia that emphasizes the strengths seen in people with dyslexia.
-Dr. Sally Shaywitz is also the author of Overcoming Dyslexia: A New and Complete Science-Based Program for Reading Problems at Any Level which is the most comprehensive guide to assist educators and parents in understanding and overcoming reading problems.
+Dr. Sally Shaywitz is also the author of Overcoming Dyslexia (Alfred Knopf, 2003, Vintage, 2005), and Overcoming Dyslexia 2nd Edition, (Alfred Knopf 2020), which are the most comprehensive guides to assist educators and parents in understanding and overcoming reading problems.

 Roger Ross Williams, Director